-We meet our responsibility to respect human rights, social justice and employment rights throughout the group, and we undertake to respect the letter and the spirit of:
+We meet our responsibility to respect human rights, social justice and labour rights throughout the Group, and we undertake to respect the letter and the spirit of:

-- The Universal Declaration of Human Rights; - The principles concerning fundamental rights in the eight International Labour Organisation core conventions as set out in the Declaration on Fundamental Principles and Rights at Work; - The UN Declaration on the Rights of Indigenous Peoples; - The UK Modern Slavery Act, to which end KBC has published a Modern Slavery Statement since 2017.
+- The Universal Declaration of Human Rights; - The principles concerning fundamental rights in the eight International Labour Organisation core conventions as set out in the Declaration on Fundamental Principles and Rights at Work; - The UN Declaration on the Rights of Indigenous Peoples; - The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct; - The UK Modern Slavery Act, to which end KBC has published a Modern Slavery Statement since 2017.

 In addition, we have been UN Global Compact signatories since 2006 and have incorporated the ten principles on human rights, labour, environment and anti-corruption in our policies, so that they are applied throughout our activities.
 We publish reports in order to be transparent about the progress we have made in implementing these principles.
 This information is available on the UN Global Compact website.
 It goes without saying that we comply with local laws, rules and regulations in the countries where we operate and with international and regional human rights treaties containing internationally recognised standards by which the business sector must abide.

-More detailed information regarding this topic can be found in the KBC Group Annual Report.
+More detailed information regarding this topic can be found in the KBC Group annual report.
+Our human rights guidelines, blacklists and other relevant documentation are available at www.kbc.com.

-Principle 5: We aim to achieve our ambitions within a stringent risk management framework (KBC Group)
+Principle 5 : We aim to achieve our ambitions within a stringent risk management framework (KBC Group)